qaalabs/fabric/docs/19-secure-data-access/instructions.md

-# 19 ~ Secure data access in Microsoft Fabric
+# Lab 19 ~ Secure data access in Microsoft Fabric

 Microsoft Fabric has a multi-layer security model for managing data access.
 Security can be set for an entire workspace, for individual items, or through granular permissions in each Fabric engine.
 In this exercise, you secure data using workspace, and item access controls and OneLake data access roles.